francescogerardomarra/its/modulo26/1_authentication.md

 - Sends the **username** and **password** encoded in **Base64** (not encrypted) in the `Authorization` header.
   - **Base64** encoding is used to safely encode the username and password into a format that can be transmitted over HTTP.
   - **Base64** ensures the credentials are transmitted as a valid ASCII string.
 While Base64 encoding may include characters like `+`, `/`, and `=`, these are compatible with HTTP headers and do not cause issues in this context.
-  - In URLs or other applications, these special characters could cause problems because of their specific meanings (e.g., `+` represents space, `/` is a path separator, and `=` is used for padding or query parameters).
+  - In URLs or other applications, these special characters could cause problems because of their specific meanings (e.g. `+` represents space, `/` is a path separator, and `=` is used for padding or query parameters).
   - **Base64** encoding is suitable for Basic Authentication because HTTP headers can safely handle special characters like `+`, `/`, and `=`, without interfering with the header structure.
   - However, Base64 encoding is **not encryption**, rather it is simply a way to encode data to be transmitted over text-based protocols.
 It makes the data suitable for HTTP transmission but does not protect the data from being intercepted or decoded.
   - Since Base64 encoding is reversible, anyone who intercepts the Base64-encoded credentials can easily decode them, making Basic Authentication **insecure** unless used with HTTPS.